Streator to host Labor Day parade after years without one

-Mayor Tara Bedei said she was excited for the event’s return.
+Mayor Tara Bedei said she is excited for the event’s return.
 The Streator City Council approved the parade in its consent agenda Wednesday.

 “We’re just excited that we get to do this again after not being able to,” Bedei said.
 “It’s always nice to have any family events in Streator.”

-Entry into the parade is free and welcomes all local businesses and organizations to participate, according to the Streator Chamber of Commerce Facebook page.
+Entry into the parade is free, and all local businesses and organizations are welcome to participate, according to the Streator Chamber of Commerce Facebook page.

 To register for the Labor Day Parade, participants can choose from several options:

-- In Person: Visit the Streator Chamber Office located at 320 E. Main St.
+- In person: Visit the Streator chamber office at 320 E. Main St.

 - Online: Complete the registration form available at https://forms.gle/7qGZUAR9mjDeU1fG6.